-Decline of Native Americans happened when Europeans discovered America in 1492.
-They brought new diseases to the continent to which no Native American was immune.
-Furthermore, Europeans started with colonization and stone-age Native Americans had no proper weapons to resist them.
-One of huge problems in Indian communities is alcohol [11].
+The decline of Native Americans happened when Europeans discovered America in 1492.
+They brought new diseases to the continent which no Native American was immune to.
+Furthermore, Europeans started with colonization and Native Americans had no proper weapons to resist them [15].

-The stories of civilization declines are often presented as cautionary tales to frighten us into correcting the error of our ways - about the end of our own global civilization [7].
+A recent theory from [8] claims that the downfall of most civilizations was accompanied by ideologies that conflicted with the production process due to changed conditions.
+The stories of civilization declines are, however, often presented as cautionary tales to frighten us into correcting the error of our ways to prevent the end of our own global civilization [8].
 They focus on climate change, human-caused environmental impacts and overpopulation because these three factors are the major global concerns of our time.
 They have a strong appeal to us because of the ubiquity of disaster-based stories.
 There are also several positive components in these stories, e.g. they promote environmental responsibility, global concern and sustainable growth.

-Cosmos or earth phenomena can cause extinction or at least significantly decline the number of humans, as the Toba supereruption around 70 000 years ago indicates.
-It is estimated that only around 10 000 people survived at some point afterwards.
-But these events might be less likely in the near future and in this paper we concentrate on the human-induced problems.
+Space or earth phenomena can cause extinction or at least significantly decrease the number of humans, as the Toba supereruption around 70 000 years ago indicates.
+It is estimated that at most 10 000 people survived at some point afterwards [9].
+But these events might be less likely in the near future due to long intermediate intervals between Earth catastrophes and the relative short-term predictions of the human civilization [1], [10].
+In this paper we concentrate on the human-induced problems.